ultradaylight/AureShame/README.md

 ## Known Issue (Warning)

-**⚠️ Bug Alert**: Due to a current issue in the smart contract, only **8 NFTs** can be minted instead of the intended 9.
+**⚠️ Bug-Alert**: Due to a current issue in the smart contract, only **8 NFTs** can be minted instead of the intended 9.
 The 9th NFT (token ID 9) is unreachable because of a counter logic error.
 Please be aware that the total supply is currently limited to 8.

 ## The Art of AURESHAME